MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 Designer lets you move actions within the action bar.
 For example, you can:

-- Move an action from an action menu to a promoted category
+- Move an action from an action menu to a promoted category.
-- Move an action from one promoted category to another
+- Move an action from one promoted category to another.
 - Move an action within an action group or to a different action group.

 To move an action or action group, drag and drop it to the wanted location, just like with fields and columns.